+When the hot liquid has cooled enough, but is still warm enough to dissolve honey, add the juice-honey-vinegar-lime-tincture-flower essence blend and stir.
 Pour your syrup into bottles, label, and share!
 The honey, apple cider vinegar, and tincture are all natural preservatives, prolonging the life of the syrup.
 It's often recommended to use up your syrup within a few months, but with this recipe, I've had the syrup last over a year.

 Variations: You can add other herbs that you’d like to simmer along with the elderberries.
 For a cold and flu prevention syrup, you can add Astragalus root, simmered with the Elderberries and/or added as a tincture.
 For syrup to take when you’re sick, you can add other herbs such as Thyme for anti-bacterial respiratory support, and/or Marshmallow root for its soothing qualities.

 (You can buy Honest to Goodness Apple Cider Vinegar in C. Vermont Coops, or buy it in bulk directly from them.
 Call: 802-685-3061 )